Jhesker/CS475W1-DFA-/README.md

 Need to work on efficiency of DFA...
 Convert nested loop implimentation of the run() method to impliment a much more efficient hashmap Takes O(n^2) runtime to O(n) best case for hashmap O(1)

+File does not close file/scanner one of these so exit(0) is needed..
+Fix this

+Currently whileTrue loop is not correctly implimented.. easy fix k